zachwe/tortoise-tts/README.md

 * `Embed Output Metadata`: enables embedding the settings and latents used to generate that audio clip inside that audio clip.
 Metadata is stored as a JSON string in the `lyrics` tag.
 * `Slimmer Computed Latents`: falls back to the original, 12.9KiB way of storing latents (without the extra bits required for using the CVVP model).
 * `Voice Fixer`: runs each generated audio clip through `voicefixer`, if available and installed.
+* `Use CUDA for Voice Fixer`: if available, hints to `voicefixer` to use hardware acceleration. this flag is specifically because I'll OOM on my 2060, since the models for `voicefixer` do not leave the GPU and are heavily fragmented, I presume.
 * `Voice Latent Max Chunk Size`: during the voice latents calculation pass, this limits how large, in bytes, a chunk can be.
 Large values can run into VRAM OOM errors.
 * `Sample Batch Size`: sets the batch size when generating autoregressive samples.
 Bigger batches result in faster compute, at the cost of increased VRAM consumption.
 Leave to 0 to calculate a "best" fit.
 * `Concurrency Count`: how many Gradio events the queue can process at once.
 Leave this over 1 if you want to modify settings in the UI that updates other settings while generating audio clips.